CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 Many Qt widgets also have their own built-in slots, so the corresponding widgets are notified automatically.
 Qt's widgets have many pre-defined slots, but it is usual practice to subclass widgets and add your own slots.

-For more details, you can refer to the official documentation in the [Signals and slots website](https://doc.qt.io/qt-6/signalsandslots.html)
+For more details, you can refer to the official Qt documentation [Signals and slots](https://doc.qt.io/qt-6/signalsandslots.html)

 ### Events